OpenVisualCloud/Media-Communications-Mesh/docs/README.md

    * Executable file name: `mesh-agent`
    * For command line arguments, see the [MeshAgent](MeshAgent.md) documentation.

-## Integration with popular media streaming software
+## Integration with media streaming software
 * **FFmpeg MCM Plugin** – Device plugin for [FFmpeg](https://ffmpeg.org) utilizing SDK API to create connections to the Mesh and send or receive media streams.
    * Supports video and audio streams.
    * Allows multiple Mesh connections running in the same FFmpeg instance.